RHchetan/E-Commerce-Data-Analysis/README.md

 ```
 E-Commerce-Analysis/
 │
-├── E-Commerce.ipynb       # Jupyter Notebook with analysis and visualizations
+## 📓 Jupyter Notebook

-├── README.md              # Project description and documentation
-└── requirements.txt       # List of Python libraries used
+You can view the complete analysis in this [Jupyter Notebook](E-Commerce.ipynb).
 ```

 ---